DescartesResearch/Creo/docs/getting_started.md

 # Getting Started

 In this document, you will learn how to use Creo by generating a small sample application.
-Please note the following prerequesites:
+Please note the following prerequisitess:

-## Prerequesites
+## Prerequisites

 1. A working installation of the most recent version of the Rust programming language.
    You can find installation instructions [here](https://www.rust-lang.org/tools/install).
-2. Ensure that `~/.cargo/bin` is added to your `$PATH` environment variable.
+2. A local copy of this repository.
+You should be in the root directory, while following this guide.

 ## Installation

-1. Clone this repository to your local machine.
-2. Install the project using `cargo`.
+1. Install the project using `cargo`.

 ```bash
 cargo install --path . --locked
 ```

-3. Test your installation by checking the version of Creo.
+2. Test your installation by checking the version of Creo.

 ```bash
 creo --version